altaga/BasePoint/README.md

   <img src="https://i.ibb.co/vXD3Hzf/image.png">

 - One of the most important processes is being able to make payments at the POS through [WalletConnectV2](https://walletconnect.com/), being this the pillar of our device.
-Tendremos que seleccionar la red origen que nos hara la transferencia y posteriormente el token que se usara para pagar, en este caso tenemos compatibilidad con todos los pares disponibles en [Stargate.finance](https://stargate.finance/), recomendamos USDC y USDT.
+We will have to select the origin network that will make the transfer and later the token that will be used to pay, in this case we have compatibility with all the pairs available in [Stargate.finance](https://stargate.finance/), we recommend USDC.

     <img src="https://i.ibb.co/tHxvD6D/Screenshot-20230812-171509.png" width="32%">
     <img src="https://i.ibb.co/5jgXWC2/Screenshot-20230812-171513.png" width="32%">